 Accordingly, the Government proposed expanding the list of countries exempted from e-visas; increasing the duration of e-visas to 90 days, valid for single or multiple entries; and increasing the temporary stay period for visitors entering under unilateral visa exemption from 15 days to 45 days.

-Have the document in hand, still waiting at the airport
+With the document in hand, still waiting at the airport

-The leader of an inbound tourism business in Hanoi shared that a Sri Lankan couple wanted to come to Vietnam for their honeymoon.
+The leader of an inbound tourism company in Hanoi shared that a Sri Lankan couple wanted to come to Vietnam for their honeymoon.
 They flew from Melbourne (Australia).
 The wife has Australian nationality so it was quite easy to apply for an e-visa.
 The husband has Sri Lankan nationality, although he had an official document allowing him to get a visa at the border ( visa on arrival ), he thought everything would be easy, but he still had to wait.

-Normally, with a visa on arrival, visitors only need to bring a valid passport, go to the airport, get a visa stamped, and pay the fee.
+Normally, with a visa on arrival, visitors only need to bring a valid passport, go to the airport, get the visa stamped, and pay the fee.
 However, in Vietnam, visitors must have a Vietnam visa approval letter from the Immigration Department.

 Before coming to Vietnam, the Sri Lankan couple carefully booked services with a travel agency and a visa company in Australia, and had an official dispatch to get a visa at the border gate.
-However, when arriving at Tan Son Nhat airport, the border gate staff asked the husband to fill in the entry visa application form and wait for his ID photo to be taken.
+However, when arriving at Tan Son Nhat airport, the border gate staff asked the husband to fill in the entry visa application form and wait for his passport photo to be taken.

-Mr. Pham Ha, Chairman of Lux Group, said that the regulation requiring foreign visitors to have an official letter allowing them to get a visa at a Vietnamese border gate is not essentially a visa on arrival.
+Mr. Pham Ha, Chairman of Lux Group, said that the regulation requiring foreign visitors to have an official document allowing them to get a visa at a Vietnamese border gate is not essentially a visa on arrival.

-According to Mr. Nguyen Duc Chi, former Deputy Head of the Travel Department (Ho Chi Minh City Department of Tourism), correctly understood, visa on arrival is when visitors arrive at the border gate (usually the international airport gate) to apply for a visa, so at that time it is also a matter of luck.
+According to Mr. Nguyen Duc Chi, former Deputy Head of the Travel Department (Ho Chi Minh City Department of Tourism), correctly understood, visa on arrival is when visitors arrive at the border gate (usually the international airport gate), then they apply for a visa, so at that time it is also a matter of luck.
 Some countries, like Mongolia, do not have many embassies, almost 100% of visitors flying in are granted visas at the airport.
 Depending on the destination, some countries charge additional fees, some exempt.
 For visitors who travel suddenly and do not have time to prepare the procedures to apply for an electronic visa (evisa), they apply for a visa on arrival.

 As of 2019, there are more than 40 countries and territories issuing visas on arrival to Vietnamese citizens.